kenchan-canuck/software-patterns/java/README.txt

 languages to implement a variety of Software Patterns which would maximize code reuse.

-    The examples use a variety of more advanced Java linguistic features such as Generic Types and nested inner classes along with Java Collections to realize a variety of Software Patterns such as Inheritace, Composition, Association, Builder, Method Chaining, Lambda Expression and Functional Interface, and Generic API.
+    Many code samples use Generic Types and nested inner classes along with popular data structures to realize a variety of Software Patterns.
+Some of the sample software patterns are Inheritance, Composition, Association, Builder, Method Chaining, Anonymous Classes, Lambda Expression and Functional Interface, and Generic API.
 The goal of sharing the sample codes is to demonstrate the practicality of leveraging advanced Java linguistic features and common Software Patterns to maximize code reuse.